amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 ![Raisely's Pricing](/imgs/uk-fundraising-platform-fees/raisely-pricing.png)

-### Enthuse
+### Enthuse: High donor tip, does not cover Stripe transaction fees

 They prompt donors for a tip of 17%, going down to 7% on larger amounts.

 - 17% for £3
 - 13% for £5
 - 9.9% for £10
 - 8.4% for £20